Outbound & Lead Gen

 Our verdict

 For most solo agency founders whose primary channel is email newsletters and nurture sequences, MailerLite is the better starting point.
 The free plan is genuinely usable, the builder is the most intuitive in this price range, and the paid tiers are fair.
-If you are starting fresh with an email list under a few thousand contacts, MailerLite removes friction.
+If you are starting fresh with an email list under 500 subscribers, MailerLite removes friction.

 Brevo earns the recommendation when your use case expands beyond clean email sending.
 If you want SMS in the same workflow, need transactional email, have a large contact list you send to infrequently, or want a built-in CRM alongside your email tool, Brevo consolidates tools in a way MailerLite does not.
 The Brevo full-funnel deep dive covers what a consolidated Brevo setup actually looks like.